oun111/myproxy/README.md

  - A proxy application provides:
     1. management on backend MYSQL databse tables
     2. shardings on these tables
- - User may access them through Myproxy by normal MYSQL client applications
+ - User may access them through myproxy by normal MYSQL client applications

 ## Features